 Coming out happens in different ways and occurs at different ages for different people.
 College, in particular, is often the time in which students begin to explore their identities and come out to peers, friends, and family members.
-Whether you are just beginning your coming out process or are well into it, the LGBT Resource Center has ample resources and a knowledgeable staff to help you through this time.
+Whether you are just beginning your coming out process or are well into it, the LGBTQ+ Resource Center has ample resources and knowledgeable staff to help you through this time.

 You can also find inspiration at the Coming Out Monologues.